Skip to content

 })

-If you have set up HTTP clients in the HTTP factory, then no token related code is needed at all, e.g.:
+Once you have set up HTTP clients in the HTTP factory, no token-related code is needed at all, e.g.:

 WorkerHttpClient.cs